-This booklet provides an overview of the FY2015 Audit Report as well as an explanation of the mandate, organization, and activities of the Board of Audit.
+This booklet provides an overview of the FY2016 Audit Report as well as an explanation of the mandate, organization, and activities of the Board of Audit.

-On November 7, 2016, the Board of Audit submitted its FY2015 Audit Report to the Cabinet.
-This Report identifies 455 cases totaling 1,218.9 billion yen as audit findings.
+On November 8, 2017, the Board of Audit submitted its FY2016 Audit Report to the Cabinet.
+This Report identifies 423 cases totaling 87.4 billion yen as audit findings.
 These findings are the result of a multifaceted examination into how public money has been spent, focusing on audit objectives such as accuracy, regularity, economy, efficiency, and effectiveness.

-Japan faces numerous social and economic challenges, including a declining population, increasing social welfare costs due to declining birth rates and an aging population.
-Looking at the state of Japan's financial affairs, achieving fiscal stability remains one of the greatest issues facing the country as the amount of outstanding government bonds is expected to reach 865 trillion yen by the end of FY2017.
+Japan faces numerous social and economic challenges, including a declining population, increasing social welfare costs due to declining birth rates and an aging population, and deteriorating social infrastructure.
+Looking at the state of Japan's financial affairs, achieving fiscal stability remains a major issue facing the country as the amount of outstanding government bonds is expected to reach 883 trillion yen (156% of GDP) by the end of FY2018.

-Under such a financial situation, the government aims to achieve a primary balance surplus by FY2020.
+Under such financial condition, the government aims to achieve a combined surplus in the primary balance of national and local governments in FY2025.
 At the same time, the government seeks to steadily reduce the public debt to GDP ratio.
-The government also aims to eliminate waste in budgeting and allocate more resources to measures of high degree of necessity based on strict prioritization.
-Moreover, the importance of grasping the result of the State budget execution and reflecting it in the following budget is deliberated in the Diet from the viewpoint of enhancing and strengthening fiscal administration control by the Diet.
+The government also aims to devise a plan in order to link these fiscal consolidation goals with the annual budget compilation, and aims to formulate a budget for social security expenditures etc. in line with this.
+Moreover, the importance of understanding the results of the State budget execution and reflecting them in the following budget from the viewpoint of enhancing and strengthening financial control by the Diet, is being deliberated in the Diet.

-Under these circumstances, the Board of Audit has been striving to conduct audits in order to fulfill its role and to respond to public expectations.
-In recent years, the Board of Audit has submitted its Audit Report to the Cabinet earlier in order to help the Diet deliberate the final accounts of the State earlier, and enable the audit results to be further reflected in the budget.
-Furthermore, in addition to the Audit Report submitted every fiscal year, the Board of Audit has reported results on audits requested by the Diet, and has issued Special Reports to the Diet and the Cabinet on an as-needed basis for the purpose of contributing to enhancement of the Diet's deliberation of final accounts of the State.
+Under these circumstances, the Board of Audit has been striving to conduct audits in order to fulfill its role and respond to public expectations.
+In recent years, the Board of Audit has submitted its Audit Report to the Cabinet at an earlier time in order to help the Diet deliberate the final accounts of the State earlier, and enable the audit results to be further reflected in the budget.
+Furthermore, in addition to the Audit Report submitted every fiscal year, the Board of Audit has reported results on audits requested by the Diet, and has issued Special Reports to the Diet and Cabinet on an as-needed basis for the purpose of contributing to the enhancement of Diet deliberations on the final accounts of the State.